JamesWoolfenden/terraform-by-example/docs/lesson2.md

 ## Variables

-Modify the lesson1 code to use a variable.
+We are going to modify the lesson 1 code to use a variable.

 ```terraform
 resource "null_resource" "hello_world" {